sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/billing-and-payment.md

 - the outflow which goes to the Global Virtual Group Family will be decreased or removed
 - the outflow which goes to validator tax pool will be decreased or removed

+### Set Bucket Flow Rate Limit

+If the flow rate limit set for a bucket is less than the current flow rate, the related outflows will be updated,

+- the outflow which goes to the Global Virtual Group Family will be decreased to 0 or removed
+- the outflow which goes to validator tax pool will be decreased to 0 or removed

 ### Create Object